senad-d/senad-d.github.io/_posts/2023-06-18-eks-rds-connection.md

 # Configure RBAC for EKS

-In the situation where you are connecting EKS pods to an RDS database using RDS Proxy, you may need to configure Role-Based Access Control (RBAC) for EKS depending on your specific requirements.
+In the situation where you are connecting EKS pods to an RDS database, you may need to configure Role-Based Access Control (RBAC) for EKS depending on your specific requirements.
 RBAC allows you to define fine-grained access controls and permissions for different entities within the Kubernetes cluster, including users, service accounts, and roles.

 ## RBAC can be useful for scenarios such as: